 - If you plan to use setup.exe at the command line to run the VMware Tools installation, edit the virtual machine settings to connect the virtual CD/DVD drive to the VMware Tools ISO image.

-- If you want to use MSI arguments to specify options regarding the silent installation, go to the Windows Installer page on the MSDN Web site to familiarize yourself with the syntax.
+- If you want to use MSI arguments to specify options regarding the silent installation, go to the Windows Installer page on the MSDN Web site to familiarize with the syntax.
 You can use these arguments with the setup.exe command or place them in the vCenter Server dialog box for automatic installations and upgrades.

-- If you want to prevent some VMware Tools components from being installed, familiarize yourself with the VMware Tools component names so that you can specify which components to exclude.
-For more information, see the Names of VMware Tools Components Used in Silent Installations section of Installing and Configuring VMware Tools.
+- If you want to prevent some VMware Tools components from being installed, familiarize with the VMware Tools component names so that you can specify which components to exclude.
+For more information, see the Names of VMware Tools Components Used in Silent Installations section in Installing and Configuring VMware Tools.